ActurialCapital/statespace/README.md

 ### Steps to Get Started

 * Develop an Investment Strategy
-* Create a Custom Objective Function
+* Create a Custom Objective Object
 * Set Up a Configuration File with Hyperparameters
 * Execute the Trials
 * Analyze the Results
+* Visualize

 ### Example